pochiman/devconnector/README.md

 However, Heroku needs these files for a successful build.
 So how to get them to Heroku without commiting them to GitHub?

-What I suggest you do is create a local only branch, lets call it _production_.
+What I suggest you do is create a local only branch, let's call it _production_.

 ```bash
 git checkout -b production